TomMunoz3772/electroacPy/README.md

 ## Installation

 **Before "Before starting"**
 These steps have been verified on Windows for Python 3.9 to 3.11.
 For MacOs, only 3.9 was tested.
-In theory any version of Python should work as long as all dependencies are available in that specific version.
+In theory, any version of Python should work as long as all dependencies are available in that specific version.
 Feel free to install multiple conda environment (*step 1.*) to try-out different Python version.

 **Before starting - if you don't know about installing Python** The installation procedure is made using the CONDA package manager for Python.
 It can be installed either through:
 - [Anaconda](https://www.anaconda.com/download/), which is a full Python development suite.
 It will also install Spyder (IDE), Jupyter Notebook / Lab (similar to Matlab live-script), and other Python / datascience related software, which is very practical for beginners - but a lot is a bit unnecessary. **If you chose this one, you can follow the installation guide using the newly installed Anaconda Prompt (that you'll find with the Windows / MacOs search tool).**
 - [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/), it is "a free minimal installer for conda.
 It is a small bootstrap version of Anaconda that includes only conda, Python, the packages they both depend on, and a small number of other useful packages (like pip, zlib, and a few others)". **In the case you decide to use miniconda, use the Miniconda Prompt to install ElectroacPy.**
 - [Miniforge](https://conda-forge.org/miniforge/), very similar to Miniconda but it is community driven (and not maintained by Anaconda) meaning you get a better architecture support for CONDA (e.g. MacOs with M1 chip).
 If it somewhat matters, this is the one I use. **Use Miniforge Prompt to install ElectroacPy**.
 Side note: for MacOs users, you'll have to install Miniforge using bash.

 **Let's install**